iSatishYadav/jekyll-now/_posts/2017-05-28-How to turn any Dot NET app into an ADFS Claim Aware App using OWIN.md

 So, let's get started.

 >There are many tutorials on Internet on _how to connect ADFS to an application_ but they don't tell how to use these claims received from ADFS into a real world application.
+So,we'll see:
+1. How to make your existing app _claim aware_.
+2. How to connect ADFS to your app.
+3. How to use _claims_ received from ADFS in your app.

 First of all, we'll create two ASP.NET apps, one Web-forms and one MVC; so we have a fair idea on how to take care of each types of apps.